-Just as the assumed initial language is the base language for the table, the assumed initial "grade" (level of contraction) is the highest grade supported in that table, e.g., grade 2 in the English/American table.
-Whether that grade applies not only to the base language but also to any secondary languages depends on the extent that contractions in secondary languages are allowed by the braille authorities for the base language and jurisdiction represented by the table.
-As an example, at this writing (mid 2016), the English/American (Pre-UEB) custom is to transcribe French in grade 1.
-So, when using those tables, text marked as French is always done in grade 1 even though grade 2 mode remains in effect.
+Just as the assumed initial language is the base language for the table, the assumed initial "grade" (level of contraction) is the highest grade supported in that table, e.g., grade 2 in the English/UEB table.
+Whether that grade applies not only to the base language but also to any secondary languages depends on the rules of the braille authority for the base language and jurisdiction represented by the table.
+As an example, as of mid-2016, the English/American (Pre-UEB) custom was to transcribe French in grade 1 even though the base language was being transcribed in grade 2.

-Another section of the language descriptions lists the DBT translation codes supported.
-Those codes that have no further explanation function as documented in the standard "Codes Quick Reference" under the Help menu.
+Another section of the language table descriptions lists the DBT translation codes supported by that table.
+Only language table specific behaviors are described.
+Codes with no further explanation behave normally, as documented in the standard "Codes Quick Reference".

 The term "ASCII printable" means all the non control characters in the American Standard Code for Information Interchange (ASCII), or in other words all those in the range D+20 through D+7e in the Character List.
-These include all Roman-alphabet letters in both cases, ordinary punctuation marks typically used in English, the dollar sign, and a few other symbols with primarily technical uses.
+These include all Roman-alphabet letters in upper and lower case, ordinary punctuation marks typically used in English, the dollar sign, and a few other symbols with primarily technical uses.
 Most translation tables support the basic ASCII characters.
-However, as with the other named character groups, some ASCII symbols may not be supported in a given table or a particular context thereof -- in fact, there may not be any defined braille equivalent given in the associated braille code.
+However, as with the other named character groups, some ASCII symbols may not be supported in a given translation table or a particular context thereof.
+In fact, there may not be any defined braille equivalent in the associated braille code.

-A "Select Contractions" section is included only for those tables that provide that option.
+A "Select Contractions" or "Learning Tables" section is included only for those tables that provide that option.

-In its latest versions (DBT for Mac BETA 5 and 12.2), DBT supports over 145 languages.
+In its latest versions (DBT for Mac 12.2 and 12.2 SR1), DBT supports over 140 languages.
 The generally high accuracy of these language tables is largely due to the help and co-operation of braille users around the world, and their help is gratefully acknowledged.
-However, errors can occur, and we are most anxious to correct any which are found.
+However, errors can occur, and we are anxious to correct any which are found.